-As for why that is, Root says that he believes this type of insurance product only becomes top of mind for people after they’ve had to deal with one or more major life events— “and many younger people just haven't experienced how death can affect a family or [haven’t] thought about how it could affect them.”
+Root says that he believes this type of insurance product only becomes top of mind for people after they’ve had to deal with one or more major life events.
+“And many younger people just haven't experienced how death can affect a family or [haven’t] thought about how it could affect them.”

-Those who do purchase this kind of coverage earlier in life “either have experienced ‘financial scars’ or have felt the responsibility of taking care of those financially dependent on them,” he adds.
+Those who do purchase this kind of coverage earlier in life have one of two things in common.
+They “either have experienced ‘financial scars’ or have felt the responsibility of taking care of those financially dependent on them,” he adds.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.